 The Compensation Committee strives to set challenging yet realistic performance goals for incentive compensation.
 The threshold, target, and maximum goals for the performance metrics under the Annual Cash Bonus Plan were established at the start of 2023.
 When setting targets, the Compensation Committee consults with management and external advisors, and considers our operating plan, the broader macroeconomic environment, and the expectations of our stockholders.
 In particular, the Compensation Committee considered that all our markets were being impacted to various degrees by macro uncertainty due to material weakness in our PC and Datacenter markets driven by industry-wide inventory corrections, rising interest rates, geopolitical tensions in Europe, and COVID impacts in Asia, especially China, and that these challenging conditions were predicted to continue throughout the year, with the possibility of some improvement in the second half of the year.
-Due to this projected challenging operating environment, 2023 targets for revenue and gross margin percentage were set lower than actual results for these metrics in 2022 as indicated by the lower guidance for the first quarter in 2023.
+Due to this projected challenging operating environment, 2023 targets for revenue and gross margin percentage were set lower than actual results for these metrics in 2022 as indicated by the lower guidance for the first guarter in 2023.
 The Compensation Committee is confident that the goals set remained challenging and properly incentivized our executives to drive outperformance.
-In order to increase rigor of the revenue and gross margin percentage metrics, the Compensation Committee included "break points" equal to 2022 actual performance in revenue and gross margin percentage emetrics in payout slope from target to the break point was made significantly flatter to minimize payouts for achieving consistent year-over-performance and the rate of increase in payout greatly increases for performance above the break point.
+In order to increase rigor of the revenue and gross margin percentage metrics, the Compensation Committee included "break points" equal to 2022 actual performance in revenue and gross margin percentage, where performance at the break point would pay out at 110% of target and the payout slope from target to the break point was made significantly flatter to minimize payouts for achieving consistent year-over-performance and the rate of increase in payout greatly increases for performance above the break point.
 In addition, the Compensation Committee decided to add a new spend reduction performance metric to align the Annual Cash Bonus Plan with our cost-saving strategy for 2023.
-The graphs below provide details on the targets set- linear interpolation is
+The graphs below provide details on the targets set-linear interpolation is used for performance between listed outcomes-and actual performance results.